rijuld/assignment/README.md

 # assignment
 App Name :Mango

+IMPORTANT USAGE INSTRUCTION: Close/Kill the app using the back button only, not the home key to refresh the app.
+Resolving this as soon as possible

 Uses glide library for image retrival and many other libraries for other purposes like array to json conversion and storing it in Shared preferences.
 The colors of the application give a comfortable feel and look for a food app.